-Final decisions will be based upon alignment with the selection criteria, and the Academy’s capacity to deliver the activity within the timeframe.
+Final decisions will be based on alignment with the selection criteria, and the Academy’s capacity to deliver the activity within the timeframe.
 The EMCR Committee of the Academy’s Council will also consider how the activities align and contribute to the strategic goals of the Academy and the EMCR Forum as part of their decision.

 Where activities are highly ranked on selection criteria but are not able to be delivered within the timeframe of the current round, the Academy may choose to work with the committee to deliver the activity in the subsequent round.

-Successful applicants notified: April 2020
+Successful applicants notified: Early October 2022

-Granting period: Activities delivered 1 July 2020 – 30 June 2021.
+Granting period: Activities delivered early October 2022 – 30 September 2023.

-The Theo Murphy (Australia) Fund was established with the purpose of furthering scientific discovery in the fields of medicine, science, technology and engineering.
+The Theo Murphy (Australia) Fund was established with the purpose of furthering scientific discovery in the fields of medicine, science, technology, and engineering.
 The fund is made available by the Royal Society of London.

 The Theo Murphy (Australia) Fund supports a number of activities annually which provide tangible benefits to Australia’s early- and mid-career researcher (EMCR) community.

 Academy events support and promote diversity, equity of participation, intellectual freedom and excellence.
 Events supported by the Theo Murphy (Australia) fund follow the same guidelines as Australian Academy of Science events.
-As a condition of participating in an event all delegates, speakers and committee members accept the terms and conditions in the guidelines.
+As a condition of participating in an event, all delegates, speakers and committee members accept the terms and conditions in the guidelines.

-© 2020 Australian Academy of Science
+© 2023 Australian Academy of Science